Public Health Programs - Registration

-- New students who have received letters of acceptance from the Admissions Office, who do not have pending financial aid, and who are not on international visas, may register during the scheduled mail-in registration period.
+- New students who have received letters of acceptance from the Admissions Office, who do not have pending financial aid, and who are not on international visas, may register during the scheduled registration period.

 - Matriculated students seeking financial aid, should access the Financial Aid Department website.

 - Please note that financial aid documentation must be provided well in advance of registration deadlines.
 Students run the risk of not receiving financial aid in time to register for classes if the financial aid process is not in process prior to the registration period.

 - Non-matriculating and certificate-only students are not eligible for financial aid (see tuition payment plan information).

 - Start the financial aid process early – at least one month prior to registration.

 - Each semester all students must contact the appropriate department chair or program advisor for consultation on course selection and approval for courses.
 Departmental approval may be obtained on-site, by phone or email.
-Students may utilize the mail-in registration, on-site registration (usually scheduled two weeks prior to the beginning of classes), or email/scan or FAX registration forms accompanied by approval.
-New and non-matriculated student registration forms are sent to and processed by the Admissions Office.
+Students may utilize the mail-in registration or on-site registration (usually scheduled two weeks prior to the beginning of classes).
+All registration forms must be accompanied by approval.
+New, conditional admissions and non-matriculated student registration forms are sent to and processed by the Admissions Office.
 Continuing student registrations are sent directly to and processed by the Office of the University Registrar.

 - Continuing students without pending financial aid are encouraged to register by mail

-- Online students may mail, email, or FAX (914-594-4292) the completed registration form to Admissions for processing and signatures.
+- Online students may mail the completed registration form to Admissions for processing and signatures.
 Please note the extended registration deadline for online students on the Registration Calendar.